Ayansingha22/Lung_Cancer_Detection/README.md

 # Lung_Cancer_Detection

 This project aims to detect lung cancer from CT-Scan images using deep learning techniques.
 The dataset used in this project contains CT-Scan images of Adenocarcinoma, Large cell carcinoma, Squamous cell carcinoma, and normal cells.
-The dataset can be found here.

-Dataset Description
+# Dataset Description

 The CT-Scan images are in jpg or png format to fit the model.
 The dataset contains four main folders: